zobornost/Dendron/notes/unholy.rules.heroic.moves.md

 * What is most valuable to me?
 * What should I be on the lookout for?
 * What is not as it appears?
-* What is my safest way out?
+* What is my best opportunity for escape?
 * What is my safest path forward?

 ### Performance